WestonAnderson/WestonAnderson.github.io/_pages/publications.md

--In press or in preparation
+In press or in preparation
 -=====
 Jong, B.T, Ting, M., Seager, R., and Anderson, W.B.
 ENSO teleconnections and impacts on US summertime temperature during multi-year La Niña life-cycle (submitted)